ThomasKrauss/Reconnect/to-web/doc/html-production.md

 While the basic inner codes are pretty straightforward, there are two things to understand here:

-1) There's a dissociation between the code production wrapper (with-html-output-to-string) and the code production action itself (html).
+1. There's a dissociation between the code production wrapper *with-html-output-to-string* and the code production action itself *html*.

-2) Every time you do not use a keyword as the first element of a perimeter, it is assume you use code.
+2. Every time you do not use a keyword as the first element of a perimeter, it is assume you use code.
 You then must use again the html action to produce HTML.

 Which you can see when we produce the unordered list of items in the code above.
 As soon as we used dolist, we have returned to plain code, no special notation needed.
 As soon as we needed to produce again HTML code, we write html again.
-And then we can write (:li item).
+And then we can write <code>(:li item)</code>.

 HTML code production wrappers
 -----------------------------